Canardoux/flutter_sound/README.md

 import 'package:flutter_sound/flutter_sound.dart';
 ```

-Thius will export all the necessaries dart interfaces.
+This will export all the necessaries dart interfaces.

-## Example (Demo App)
+## Examples (Demo Apps)

 Flutter Sound comes with two Demo/Examples :
 - [Demo1 app](example/README.md) is a small demonstration of what we can do with Flutter Sound.